Essential Gear for Bicycle Touring and Bikepacking

 Bike Lights

-Bike touring is full of surprises, even if you don’t plan on cycling at night you always should have at least basic bike lights.
+Bike touring is full of surprises; even if you don’t plan on cycling at night, you should always have at least basic bike lights.

 Imagine a dark tunnel, or find yourself stranded by a mechanical problem – having proper bike lights can be life-saving!